Click on the course titles below to view general syllabi for Biology courses.

 ________________________________________

-BIOL 233 (3) Genetics for Life – No longer offered
+BIOL 233 (3) Genetics for Life

 How genetic differences determine individual characteristics, and how they are inherited, analyzed, and modified.
-Emphasis on genetic diversity, human ancestry, personal genomics, and cancer genetics.
+Emphasis on genetic diversity, human ancestry, personal genomics and cancer genetics.
 (Note: There are no scheduled lectures; all lecture material is provided online.)
 [3-0-2]

-Prerequisite: Either (a) all of BIOL 112, BIOL 121, or (b) SCIE 001; or (c) a corequisite of CHEM 203 and one of BIOL 112 or BIOL 121.
+Prerequisite: Either (a) all of BIOL 112, BIOL 121 or (b) SCIE 001; or (c) a corequisite of CHEM 203 and one of BIOL 112 or BIOL 121.

 __________________________________